GregWells/3402FinalProject/README.md

 >           rewardList.append(reward)
 ```

-* Prepare to monitor training session:
+* Prepare to monitor training session: <br>
     To Monitor the learning:
 ```
 >    from a command prompt:
 >    tensorboard --logdir={location of the training logs}